jayachandradora/management/strong managerial skills.md

     <details>
       <summary> <font color="red"> Expand Details </font> </summary>

-   Answering a question about leading a team through a complex project and motivating team members, it's essential to provide a structured response that highlights your leadership skills, problem-solving abilities, andinterpersonal effectiveness.
-Here's a suggested approach:
+   <font color="red"> Answering a question about leading a team through a complex project and motivating team members,
+   it's essential to provide a structured response that highlights your leadership skills, problem-solving abilities, andinterpersonal effectiveness.
+Here's a suggested approach: </font>

    **1. Set the Stage:**
      * Briefly describe the context of the project, including its complexity, objectives, and any challenges or obstacles your team faced.
 This gives the interviewer a clear understanding of the situation.